Post Operative Care

 What Should Be Done Post-Operation?

-After the surgery is over, apart from feeling groggy and tired, because of the anesthesia, one also feels pain in certain places of the body.
+After the surgery is over, apart from feeling groggy and tired because of the anesthesia, one also feels pain in certain places of the body.
 The abdomen and the places where the incisions are made are painful and tender.
-Women also sense a sharp pain in the shoulder, this is due to the gas that is used to distend the abdomen; all these symptoms are very common.
+Women also often sense a sharp pain in the shoulder due to the gas used to distend the abdomen during surgery.
+All these symptoms are very common.
 You will be prescribed medications and given meals accordingly.
-Most of the people who have a laparoscopy surgery done are discharged the very same day, or at a maximum they may be asked to stay overnight.
-You cannot drive on your own after the surgery gets over; make sure you have somebody who can drive you back home.
+Most of the people who have laparoscopy are discharged the very same day, or at a maximum they may be asked to stay overnight.
+You cannot drive on your own after the surgery so you need to make sure you have someone who can drive you back home.

-In both the cases, after being discharged from the hospital some may complain of fever, traces of blood in urine or vomit, dizziness, infection, pus on the incision etc. You need to go to the hospital at once and get yourself checked to be on the safer side.
+In both cases, after being discharged from the hospital, some may complain of fever, traces of blood in urine or vomiting, dizziness, infection, pus on the incision etc. You need to go to the hospital at once and get yourself checked to be on the safe side.
 Normal activities such as walking, lifting light things, driving and going to work can be resumed after the complete recovery time.
-Give your body adequate time to improve your health and gradually get back to your normal activities, and you will be decreasing the chances of any complications.
-You will have no need to change anything in your diet, activities or lifestyle.
+If you give your body adequate time to improve before you return to your normal activities, you will decrease the chances of complications.

 Here are some tips to keep in mind while recovering:

 - A healthy and nutritious diet is a necessity.
-Your doctor will advice you on which kind of food to include, and to avoid in your diet.
+Your doctor will advise you on which kind of foods to include and to avoid.

 - All your medicines need to be taken regularly as prescribed.

-- Adequate rest and sleep is necessary to make the wounds heal faster and make you stronger.
+- Adequate rest and sleep is necessary to help the wounds heal faster and to make you stronger.

-- Make sure you support your abdomen when getting up, lying down, walking or coughing during the initial stages.
+- Make sure you support your abdomen when getting up, lying down, walking or coughing during the initial stages of recovery.

-- Last but not least, do not force your body to carry on your normal activities if you are not up to it.
-Your body is still tender and sore, and needs time to return to your usual lifestyle.
+- Last but not least, do not force your body to return to your normal activities if you are not up to it.
+Your body is still tender and sore and needs time before returning to your usual lifestyle.